Guide to Homeschooling in South Dakota

 - National Music Museum in Vermillion: The National Music Museum is the perfect place for instrument players and music lovers.
 There are more than 13,000 instruments from all over the world in this museum.

-- South Dakota Air and Space Museum in Rapid City: Learn about the history of aviation and view military missiles and aircraft.
+- South Dakota Air and Space Museum: Learn about the history of aviation and view military missiles and aircraft.
 This is the perfect outing to go along with history and science lessons.

 - Bramble Park Zoo in Watertown: This zoo is home to more than 500 different animal species.
 In addition to seeing a variety of animals, you can also join scientific programs and learn even more about the wonders of wildlife.

 - Big Thunder Gold Mine in Keystone: This gold mine was established in the 1880s, which makes it ripe with history.
 Explore the area, learn about the mining trade, and pan for gold and gems for a fun, unique afternoon.

 - Cosmos Mystery Area in Rapid City: Explore various scientific principals at the Cosmos Mystery Area.
 Your child can explore the geode mine, watch a ball roll UP hill, and learn by playing.

 We hope this handy guide provides homeschool parents with the resources and information they need to get started with homeschooling in South Dakota.
 If you have any questions about Power Homeschool’s online curriculum, contact us today!

 Disclaimer: The information provided on this web page is for general information purposes only.
 The information provided does not constitute legal advice and may not contain the most up-to-date information.